khan5551/S3/README.md

-# S3
-# S3 Size
+# Listing all and calculating its bucket size from a account
 Configure your AWS credenatils \n
 Execute Python size1.py
-for the PY - size1.py  it create output CSV file for all the Buckets in AWS account
+for the PY - size1.py  it create output CSV file in your same folder for all the Buckets in AWS account